MicrosoftDocs/dynamics-365-intelligent-order-management/topics/email-capability.md

+---
+author: anush6121
+description: This article describes the email capabilities available in Microsoft Dynamics 365 Intelligent Order Management. ms.date: 06/08/2022 ms.topic: ms.author: anvenkat

+title: Email capabilities within Dynamics 365 Intelligent order management
+---

-# Email capabilities within Dynamics 365 Intelligent order management.
+# Email capabilities within Dynamics 365 Intelligent order management

+This article describes the email capabilities available in Microsoft Dynamics 365 Intelligent Order Management.

-## Dynamics 365 intelligent order management has released following out of the box email capabilities :
+Dynamics 365 intelligent order management has released following out of the box email capabilities:

-1. Rich and enhanced email template editor.
+- Rich and enhanced email template editor.
-1. High performant and scalable email sending service.
+- High performant and scalable email sending service.
-1. Out of the box generic email domain that can be used in the "from" portion of the email address.
+- Out of the box generic email domain that can be used in the "from" portion of the email address.
-1. Three out of the box email templates that can be called within the orchestration flow.
+- Three out of the box email templates that can be called within the orchestration flow.

 ## Rich and enhanced email template editor